 Perform Cardiovascular Training

 Cardiovascular exercise such as running, biking and elliptical training burns calories and further produces a caloric deficit in your body.
 The most important thing is that you exercise regularly and do something you enjoy.
-The American College of Sports Medicine recommends getting 60 to 90 minutes of physical activity five days a week for the best weight-loss results.
+Health.gov's Physical Activity Guidelines for Americans recommends getting 150 to 300 minutes of physical activity a week for the best weight-loss results — especially if you lean toward the 300-minute mark.
 Accumulate this time in smaller bouts performed throughout the day if it is more convenient.

-Strength training is an significant part of waist fat reduction.
+Strength training is a significant way to slim the waistline and a big part of waist fat reduction.
 When you lift weights, you build muscle.
 By adding muscle, you increase your metabolic rate and burn more calories over a 24-hour time frame.
 Your best bet is to do a full-body workout to target as much muscle as possible.
 Perform exercises such as bench presses, shoulder presses, bent-over rows, triceps extensions, twist curls and squats.
 Two or three training sessions a week is sufficient.

 Tone Your Waistline